 Superintendent......Kellie Wilts 320-760-7399 kellie.wilts@jacks.sdstate.edu Assistant.....Leah Sip 218-415-0957 leah.sip@jacks.sdstate.edu and the presentation (the sales portion).
 There is no written exam for this contest.
-The products are Sullivan Show Supplies, specifically Flare, Final Bloom, Tail Adhesive, and Revive.
-It is up to the contestants on if they would like to try and sell additional products.
-There are time slots to sign up for in the animal science office.
+The product that will be sold in 2023 will be announced in March of 2023.
 There will be a total of 4 judges.
-1 will be your customer you are trying to sell your product to, and the other 3 will be present during the sales portion to judge your ability to sell.
+I will be your customer you are trying to sell your product to, and the other 3 will be present during the sales portion to judge your ability to sell.
 Product outlines/ brochures will be due before your sales presentation to be judged ahead of your presentation.